Children’s Book Author and School Visits

 If you do not have the funds for an author visit and you have already checked your school’s library budget, consider asking the PTA or PTO to support the event or inquire if there are District Title I monies that can be used for a literacy program that meets curriculum standards.
 You can also apply for a grant.
 Possible sources include your State Humanities Council or State Council on the Arts, your State Reading Association or local Reading Council, local service organizations (Kiwanis, Lions, Rotary Clubs) The National Endowment for the Arts, and or a local business.

-Visit with Steve for one hour ($400.00) via computer using a webcam and Skype software for live video/audio feed.
-Session includes a chat topic of your choice and Q’s and A’s.
+Visit with Steve via ZOOM, Google, or other magical software for a live presentation.
+Virtual visit includes a chat topic of your choice and Q’s and A’s.

 "Steve Swinburne's visit was the best author visit Stevens School has had, in large part because he displayed an unusual sensitivity to children's ages and development levels which made his connection to the audience exceptional."